nislab/gensync/README.md

 <a name="Contributors"></a>
 ## Contributors:

-  Elements of the CPISync project code have been worked on, at various points, by:
+  Elements of the GenSync project code have been worked on, at various points, by:

   @ Ari Trachtenberg